mattbishop/fastify-allow/README.md

 # Fastify Allow Plugin
 The HTTP 1.1 specification has an [`Allow` header](https://datatracker.ietf.org/doc/html/rfc7231#section-7.4.1) for resources to include in client responses, indicating all the methods the resource supports.
-All resource requests return the `Allow` header so client develpers can discover all of the allowable methods on the resource.
+All resource requests return the `Allow` header so client developers can discover all the allowable methods on the resource.
 If a resource does not support a method, for instance, `DELETE`, then the response status will be `405 Not Allowed` along with the `Allow` header.

 This plugin adds an `Allow` header to all responses with routes that have registered handlers, regardless of the method they handle.
 It returns a `405 Not Allowed` response when a route has no supported method handler.
-This behaviour is different from Fastify's default behaviour, which is to return a `404 Not Found` for unhandled methodson a route.
+This behaviour is different from Fastify's default behaviour, which is to return a `404 Not Found` for unhandled methods on a route.

 If a route has no registered method handlers, fastify-allow will send the usual `404 Not Found` response.